Ricky Stenhouse Jr. wins longest Daytona 500 in history

 “It was a tough season, but man, we got it done, Daytona 500.”

-Kyle Larson was collected in the race-ending crash after he jumped out of line too early in an attempt to win the race.
+Kyle Larson was collected in the race-ending crash after he jumped out of line too early in an attempt to win.
 His disappointment was alleviated by Stenhouse’s victory.

 “Happy that Ricky won.
 I’m super happy.
 That’s all I could think about after I crashed, waiting to hear that he won,” Larson said.
 “He’s one of my best friends, so I was like yelling into my helmet when I helped push him to the lead there.
 I was hoping it was going to stay green so it would have been me or him win.